-My father was an avid gardener and forager and I grew up knowing the name of every wild flower and bird.
+My father was an avid gardener and loved nature, so I grew up knowing the names of many wild flowers and birds.
+He used to take us out foraging for chestnuts, beech nuts and blackberries.

 While travelling I acquired a love of cooking and eating fresh food.